-- (4) This motion may be amended, but if the motion, with or without amendment, is defeated, then the bill shall proceed no further. - (5) If the bill is declared to be urgent, the Member in charge of the bill shall move: - (a) "that the bill be now read a second time"; or - (b) "that the second reading of the bill be made an order of the day for a later hour" - (6) After the first reading of an annual appropriation bill, a Minister may move that the bill be read a second time.
+- (b) "that the bill be declared urgent", to which the mover or any other member may speak for 5 minutes. - (3) If the bill is declared to be urgent, the Member in charge of the bill shall move: - (a) "that the bill be now read a second time"; or - (b) "that the second reading of the bill be made an order of the day for a later hour". - (4) After the first reading of an annual appropriation bill, a Minister may move that the bill be read a second time.